The Responsibility and Care of Pets after Death - Pet Guardian

-- Train the pet,
+- Train the animal,

 - Make sure they get the right amount of exercise,

-- Make a space for them in their home, and
+- Make a space for them in their home,

 It’s always important to remember that in Canada, pets are considered property, so while the name might be similar, the rules for guardians of children do not apply.